 Backendless provides thorough documentation for all of our built-in APIs.
 We also have built automatic API doc generation into the Backendless Console.
 That way, your developers can easily document and share APIs.

 We are developing an API Marketplace that will make it possible for your development team to share APIs with other Backendless users.
 Right now, you can share APIs on the marketplace for your other teams to access.
 In the future, you will also have the ability to generate additional revenue by licensing your APIs to third parties via the marketplace.

 You can learn more about Backendless’ API Service capabilities on our Features page.

 In this article, we define API, API services, RESTful APIs, and explained their value.
 We also discussed the concept of API as a Service and evaluated how Backendless can be viewed as such a platform.

 We hope that this provided some clarity about what APIs do as well as the meaning of API as a Service.
-If you’d like to try Backendless as your API management platform, you can begin a free trial of Backendless Cloud here.
+If you’d like to try Backendless as your API management platform, you can start for free with Backendless Cloud here.
 For more advanced users, you can install Backendless Pro on your own machine for a free trial.